 I would describe the atmosphere at the school at that time as relaxed.
 Children could grow up and enjoy themselves without any outside pressures.
 The main themes which stay in my mind from that time were the themes of religion and nature.

-At the end of my time at Burton Green School we had the 11+ exam.
-I won a free scholarship to Warwick School.
+At the end of our time at Burton Green School we took the 11+ exam.
+As a result of that was given a free place at Warwick School.
 At that time about 25% of the intake to Warwick School was funded by Warwickshire County Council.
-Secondary education was the place where pupils could come into contact with a wide range of academic disciplines and discover what subjects they could excel at."
+Secondary education was the place where pupils could come into contact with a wide range of academic disciplines and begin to discover what subjects they could excel at."